What is a modified car?

 Such coverage typically has a limit of around $5,000.

-Best car insurance companies for modified vehicles
+Which car insurance companies offer modified car insurance?

 1. Esurance: Offers supplemental coverage of up to $4,000 for custom and aftermarket parts.